When studying abroad, travel tips are always useful! Consider the following as you prepare for your CAFNR study abroad experience.

 - Familiarize yourself with local laws and customs.
 While in a foreign country, you are subject to its laws.

-- Carry a business card with your hotel’s name and address on it in the native language of that country.
-This card will be useful if you get lost and need a taxi ride back to your hotel.
+- Carry a business card with your hotel’s name and address on it in the language of that country.
+This card will be useful if you get lost and need to take a taxi back to your hotel.

 Passport and Identification